10 – Coda

-Out of the ten album releases, the band actually only appeared on the cover of their second album.
-On their third record, the band appeared on the inner pinwheel mages on the limited run issues of that amazing record.
-But for the rest of the catalog, it was just a series of images that we stared at for hours listening to the greatest rock band of all time.
+Out of the ten album releases, the band only appeared on their second album cover.
+On their third record, the band appeared on the inner pinwheel mages on the limited run issues of that fantastic record.
+But the rest of the catalog was just a series of images we stared at for hours listening to the greatest rock band of all time.

 Top 10 Led Zeppelin Album Covers